Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsection{Representativeness}

-\cite{kruskal1979representativeI} argue, with extensive examples, that the term ``representative'' has been (mis)used in at least five ways: \begin{enumerate} \item as a ``seal of approval bestowed by the writer'' \item as the ``absence of selective forces in the sampling'' \item as a ``miniature or small replica of the population'' \item as a claim that its members are ``typical of the population'' or ``the ideal case'' \item as a claim to heterogeneity or that all subpopulations or classes are included (not necessarily proportionately) in the sample \end{enumerate} For our purposes, \textit{representativeness} is the degree to which a sample's properties (of interest) resemble those of a target population.
+\cite{kruskal1979representativeI} argue, with extensive examples, that the term ``representative'' has been (mis)used in at least five ways: \begin{enumerate} \item as a ``seal of approval bestowed by the writer'' \item as the ``absence of selective forces in the sampling'' \item as a ``miniature or small replica of the population'' \item as a claim that its members are ``typical of the population'' or ``the ideal case'' \item as a claim to heterogeneity or that all subpopulations or classes are included (not necessarily proportionately) in the sample \end{enumerate} Recall: \textit{representativeness} is the degree to which a sample's properties (of interest) resemble those of a target population.
+Representativeness is a mutual property of a sample and a population.
+Representativeness is \textbf{not} a property of a sampling technique.
 This section discusses common misunderstandings of representativeness and arguments for representativeness.

 First, \textbf{representativeness is rooted in positivist epistemology}.
 Postmodernists, interpretivists, and constructivists reject the entire notion of statistical generalization on numerous grounds, including: